Keep Your Projected ARV On Target with an Oregon Hard Money Loan

 Note that it’s important to know the difference between ARV, “as is” (a property’s value in its current condition), and “market value” (the price at which a property will sell).

-Here are five investment property ARV tips to get your investment project on track:
+Here are five After Repair Value tips to get – and keep – your investment rehab project on track:

 5 Tips to Determine Your ARV

 - Property characteristics: Compare your prospective property to other recently sold homes in the area (“comps”) using online real estate sources like Zillow.com.
-Look at properties that are comparable in square footage, number of bedrooms, garage, and outdoor space for a sense of value.
+Look at comparable properties (square footage, number of bedrooms, garage, outdoor space) for a sense of value.

 - Know your whereabouts: Using real estate search platforms, find properties that are close to the same public resources and amenities (schools, shopping, transportation) as your potential flip purchase.
 Calculate the average cost per square foot of homes in the area.